NREL/SAM/README.md

 The desktop version of SAM for Windows, Mac, or Linux builds from the following open source projects:

 * [SSC](https://github.com/nrel/ssc) is a set of "compute modules" that simulate different kinds of power systems and financial structures.
-It can be run directly using the [SAM Sofware Develoment Kit](https://sam.nrel.gov/sdk). **If you are looking for the algorithms underlying the models, they are located in this repository.**
+It can be run directly using the [SAM Software Development Kit](https://sam.nrel.gov/sdk). **If you are looking for the algorithms underlying the models, they are located in this repository.**

 * [LK](https://github.com/nrel/lk) is a scripting language that is integrated into SAM and allows users to add functionality to the program.

 * [wxWidgets](https://www.wxwidgets.org/) is a cross-platform graphical user interface platform used for SAM's user interface, and for the development tools included with SSC (SDKtool) and LK (LKscript).
 The current version of SAM uses wxWidgets 3.1.0.

-* [WEX](https://github.com/nrel/wex) is a set of exensions to wxWidgets for custom user-interface elements used by SAM, and by LKscript and DView, which are integrated into SAM.
+* [WEX](https://github.com/nrel/wex) is a set of extensions to wxWidgets for custom user-interface elements used by SAM, and by LKscript and DView, which are integrated into SAM.

 * [Google Test](https://github.com/google/googletest) is a C++ test framework that enables comprehensive unit-testing of software.
 Contributions to the project will eventually be required to have associated unit tests written in this framework.

 * This repository, **SAM**, provides the user interface to assign values to inputs of the SSC compute modules, run the modules in the correct order, and display simulation results.
-It also includes tools for editing LK scripts, viewing time series results, and generating shade data from a 3-dimenional representation of a photovoltaic array or solar hot water collector and nearby shading objects.
+It also includes tools for editing LK scripts, viewing time series results, and generating shade data from a 3-dimensional representation of a photovoltaic array or solar hot water collector and nearby shading objects.

 # Quick Steps for Building SAM